Collection: Men's Sartorial Fabric Gloves

 Suit grade, glove cut

-Tailored, not knitted: Knitted gloves slouch after a few wears; tailored wool gloves hold their cut.
-The fabric is bonded to the lining inside the seam, no slipping.
+Tailored, not knitted: in a sartorial glove the fabric is not a simple covering: it needs body, hold and a pleasing hand.
+Cashmere adds softness and warmth; wool provides structure and resistance.
+The cloth is bonded to the lining inside the seam, no slipping, no bunching.
 The fit at month twelve is the fit at month one.